 We offer brokerage services to retail and institutional investors.
-We open accounts for retail investors, retirement programs, corporations, trusts, and foundations.
-We offer riskless principal or agency transactions when buying and selling securities.
-We also offer an array of general securities, including cash management, equities, fixed income, mutual funds, options, variable annuities, 1035 exchange products as well as life insurance.
-We do not offer proprietary products.
-We monitor brokerage retail investors' investments.
-Retail and institutional investors are responsible for making the ultimate decisions regarding the purchase or sale of investments.
-There is no account minimum to open an account.
+We open accounts with Pershing LLC, custodian of securities and cash, for retail investors, retirement programs, corporations, trusts, and foundations.
+We offer agency transactions when buying and selling securities.
+Agency transactions involve the search for and transfer to securities between clients of different brokerages.

+We offer an array of general securities, including cash management, equities, fixed income, mutual funds, options, variable annuities, 1031 exchanges, 1035 exchange products as well as life insurance.
+We do not offer proprietary products at this time.
+We monitor brokerage retail investors' investments on semi-annual and annual basis as well more frequent monitoring when market conditions warrant it or there is a change in investment objectives.
+Retail and institutional investors are responsible for making the ultimate decisions regarding purchase or sale of investments.
+There is no minimum to open an account.

-With respect to investment advisory services, we open accounts for retail investors, retirement investors, corporations, trusts, and foundations.
-We offer financial planning, wrap fee programs, and recommendations.
+With respect to investment advisory services, we open accounts with Pershing LLC, custodian of securities and cash, for retail investors, retirement investors, corporations, trusts, and foundation.
+We offer money management, portfolio management, wealth management, financial planning, wrap fee programs, and investment recommendations.
 These accounts are monitored on a semi-annual and annual basis as well as more frequent monitoring when market conditions warrant it or there is a change in investment objectives.
-Accounts are managed on a discretionary basis with limited trading authorizations.
-The authorization can be triggered when account portfolio requires rebalancing or realizing profits or losses for tax purposes.
-There is no account minimum to open an account.
+We customize advisory services to the individual needs of clients on a discretionary (limited to trading authorization) and non-discretionary basis.
+Trading authorizations can be triggered when cash distributions are requested, rebalancing or realizing profits or losses for tax purposes.
+Clients may impose restrictions on investing in certain securities or types of securities.
+There is no minimum to open an account.
+Additional detailed information is available on our Form ADV Part II and Regulation Best Interest.